When you are expressing, the breast milk you express should be chilled or frozen as quickly as possible.

 Warming breast milk

 Healthy, full-term babies can drink breast milk at room temperature or warmed to body temperature.
-Some have a preference, others don’t seem to mind.

 To warm your milk, place the breast milk bottle or bag into a cup, jug or bowl of lukewarm water for a few minutes to bring it to body temperature (37 degrees Celsius or 99 degrees Fahrenheit).
 Alternatively, use a bottle warmer.